Alan Page: Professional football

 Page was a first round selection (15th overall) in the 1967 NFL/AFL draft by the Minnesota Vikings, for whom he played for 11 seasons, through 1977.
 He is one of 11 Vikings to have played in all four Super Bowls (IV, VIII, IX, XI) in which the team appeared.
 Page joined the Chicago Bears in 1978 and played there for four seasons and amassed an additional 40 sacks.

 As a right defensive tackle, Page had an unusual 3-point stance, placing his left rather than his right hand on the ground.
 During his 15-year career, the Vikings won four conference titles and one league championship.
 Page was a member of the Vikings' "Purple People Eaters," a defensive line adept at sacking or hurrying the quarterback.
 Page played in 218 consecutive games without an absence (215 consecutive in the starting line-up), during which he recovered 22 fumbles, made 148½ sacks (Vikings-108½, Bears-40), and scored three touchdowns (two on fumble recoveries and one on an interception return).
-He also had three safeties, the second most in NFL history.
+He also recorded three safeties, the second most in NFL history, and blocked 23 kicks.
 He set a career-high with 18 sacks in 1976 and is unofficially credited with five other seasons of 10 sacks or more.

 While in the NFL, Page earned All-Pro honors six times and made second-team all-league three additional times.
 He was voted to nine consecutive Pro Bowls.
 He was voted All-Conference 10 times, in 1968 and 1969 as All-Western Conference and in 1970 through 1977 and 1980 as an All-National Football Conference.

 In 1971 Page was named both the AP NFL Defensive Player of the Year (the first player to be named such) and the AP's NFL Most Valuable Player.
 Page was the first defensive player to be named MVP since the award's inception.
 Only one other defensive player, Lawrence Taylor, has ever received the award.
 Page was also voted the NEA NFL Defensive Player of the Year in 1973.
 In 2019 Page was chosen as a member of the NFL's 100th Anniversary All-Time Team.